HighGrain · Thinking

 The D-E-A pattern

-Most architects know how to produce an architecture document.
+Most architects know how to write an architecture document.
 Fewer know how to produce one that will actually be used.
-The difference between these two things is almost entirely about the process through which the document was created, not its technical content.

 References

-1. 1Kotusev, S. (2023).
+2. 2Kotusev, S. (2023).
 Enterprise Architects: The Agents of Digital Transformation.
 SK Publishing.
-Chapter 11 documents the three-step development process in detail.

 HighGrain · Thinking · Part III